-Let the QIAact Beads come to room temperature (15-25°C) for at least 30 minutes and vortex thoroughly before use.
+1. Let the QIAact Beads come to room temperature for at least 30 minutes and vortex thoroughly before use.

-Recommendation: Vortex for 1 minute at maximum speed.
+Recommendation: vortex for 1 minute at maximum speed.

-Transfer 20 μl PCR from "Protocol: Universal PCR Amplification", page 27, to a 1.5 ml LoBind tube.
+Transfer 20 μl PCR reaction from "Protocol: Universal PCR Amplification", to a 1.5 ml LoBind tube.
 Add nuclease-free water to bring the volume to 100 μl.

-Note: The PCR volume may be less than 20 $\mu$ l due to evaporation.
-It is important to measure the PCR volume from "Protocol: Universal PCR Amplification" and then add the appropriate volume of nuclease-free water to bring the final volume to 100 $\mu$ l.
+Note: The PCR reaction volume may be less than 20 μ l due to evaporation.
+It is important to measure the PCR reaction volume from "Protocol: Universal PCR Amplification" and then add the appropriate volume of nuclease-free water to bring the final volume to 100 μ l.

-- Add 100 μl (1.0x volume) QIAact Beads to 100 μl diluted PCR solution.
+- 3. Add 100 μl (1.0x volume) QIAact Beads to 100 μl diluted PCR solution.
 Mix well by pipetting up and down 10 times using a pipet set to 100 μl.
 Use a fresh tip for every sample.
-Incubate for 5 minutes at room temperature. - Place the tube on the magnetic rack for 10 minutes to separate beads from supernatant.
+Incubate for 5 minutes at room temperature. - 4.
+Place the tube on the magnetic rack for 10 minutes to separate beads from supernatant.
 Carefully remove and discard supernatant.
 Be careful not to disturb the beads, which contain the DNA target.

 - 5. Completely remove residual supernatant (it is recommended to use a 10 μl tip to aspirate the trace amount of residual supernatant after the first aspiration). - 6.
 Add 200 μl fresh 80% ethanol to the tube while it is on the magnetic rack.
 Rotate the tube 180° on the magnetic rack four times, shifting the position of the pellet, to wash the beads.
-Once complete, wait until the solution is clear (2-3 minutes).
-Completely remove the ethanol with a 200 μl pipet tip. - 7.
+Once complete wait until solution is clear (2-3 minutes).
+Completely remove ethanol with a 200 μl pipet tip. - 7.
 Repeat previous step once.

 - 8. After completely removing the ethanol close the tube lid. - 9.
-Remove the tube from the magnetic rack and centrifuge briefly (10-15 seconds). - 10.
-Replace the tube on the magnetic rack and wait until solution is clear (2-3 minutes).
-Open lid and then use a 10 μl tip to remove any residual ethanol.
-Keeping the tube lid open, air dry the beads for up to 10 minutes on the rack.
+Remove tube from the magnetic rack and centrifuge briefly (10-15 seconds). - 10.
+Replace tube on the magnetic rack and wait until solution is clear (2-3 minutes).
+Open lid and then use a 10 μl tip to remove any residual ethanol, keep tube lid open and air dry the beads for up to 10 minutes on the rack.

 Note: Avoid over drying the beads.
 As drying depends on temperature and air flow, the drying time may vary.
-Adapt the drying time until the beads are no longer shiny but do not appear cracked.
+Adapt the drying time until the beads no longer appear shiny.
 Ethanol carryover may affect downstream processing and sample assessment.

-Note: The beads in different tubes may dry at different rates.
-Once the beads in a tube are dry, close the tube lid to avoid over drying.
+Note: As the beads in different tubes may dry at different rates, once beads are dry close tube lid to avoid over drying.

-- Elute DNA from beads in 30 μl nuclease-free water.
+- 11. Elute DNA from beads in 30 μl nuclease-free water.
 Mix well by pipetting up and down 10 times using a pipet set to 20 μl.
 Use a fresh tip for every sample. - 12.
-Place the tube on the magnetic rack until solution is clear (5-10 minutes).
-Transfer 28 μl supernatant to a clean LoBind 1.5 ml tube or PCR tube.
+Place tube on the magnetic rack until solution is clear (5-10 minutes).
+Transfer 28 μ l supernatant to a clean LoBind 1.5 ml tube or PCR tube.